ulala-x/net-zmq/docs/benchmarks.md

 - Both modes provide optimal CPU efficiency (0% when idle) and low latency

 **NonBlocking Mode Limitations**:
-- **Not recommended for production** due to poor performance (1.3-1.7x slower than Blocking/Poller)
+- **Not recommended for production** due to poor performance (1.2-2.4x slower than Blocking/Poller)
 - Thread.Sleep(1ms) adds latency overhead
 - Only consider NonBlocking if you must integrate with an existing polling loop where you cannot use Blocking or Poller

 **Performance Characteristics**:
-- Blocking and Poller deliver similar performance (within 2-3% for small messages)
+- Blocking and Poller deliver similar performance (within 5% for most cases)
 - Both use kernel-level waiting that wakes threads immediately when messages arrive
 - NonBlocking uses user-space polling which is inherently less efficient